My dear brothers and sisters,

 In August of 2003, as the Episcopal Church met at the 74th General Convention, the issue that took center stage was the vote on whether to consent to the consecration of Gene Robinson as bishop of New Hampshire.
 The people of the state had chosen Robinson, a gay man, who was in a committed relationship with another man, to be their bishop.
 My bishop voted against giving consent to Robinson's consecration as bishop.
 The motion to give consent passed, and Gene Robinson was subsequently consecrated Bishop of New Hampshire.
 At the time, I agreed with my bishop's vote; non-celibate gays and lesbians should not be ordained bishops.
 I did not think they should be priests, unless they were committed to lifelong celibacy.
 However, I could not quite put aside the thought that the Episcopalians in New Hampshire had chosen Robinson to be their bishop, and why shouldn't they have him?

 After the convention, on the local level, there was a good bit of unrest, much argument back and forth, and I soon became uncomfortable with all the focus on the private sex life of Gene Robinson.
 It began to seem prurient to me.
 Folks would say, "Do you realize what 'they' do?"
 I would answer, "No, I don't; do you know what Gene Robinson and his partner do?
 Have they told you in detail what they do?"
-None of the other bishops were subject to this kind of scrutiny of their private lives, so I thought that we should just let Gene Robinson's private life remain private.
-It was none of my business.
+None of the other bishops were subject to this kind of scrutiny of their private lives, so I thought that we should just let Gene Robinson's private life remain private, that it was none of my business.
 I don't know what he or anyone else does in private, and I don't want to know.

 By the grace of God, and in a rather astonishing evolution - to me anyway - I have come to take a totally different view of gays and lesbians, not to see them as "other", but as human beings like me.
 In my own church, I see the contribution my gay and lesbian brothers and sisters make.
-I use the phrase "recovering homophobe", because I believe that long-held prejudices do not die easily.
+I use the phrase "recovering homophobe", because I believe that prejudices do not die easily.

 When Gene Robinson's name is mentioned in the media, it is often, "Gene Robinson, the practicing homosexual bishop."
 The phrase "practicing homosexual" becomes an ever-present appendage to his name.
 I see it as an affront to me to have Robinson's sex life thrust upon me every time his name is mentioned.
 Our local diocesan newspaper not only used this phrase, but did not even bother to use Robinson's name.
 He was just "the practicing homosexual bishop of New Hampshire"; he who is not to be named, I suppose.
 I asked the editor of the newspaper either to refer to other bishops as "practicing heterosexuals", or to stop using the phrase with Robinson.